pavelmdescamps1002/autogen-ML-assistant/P1data_scientist.md

 8. Recommended: Fine-tuned BERT—best accuracy despite higher cost.
 9. Handoff to deployment agent.
 </data\_scientist\_response>

+> EDIT(1): give 3 examples of final output instead of this one high-level example.

 \<deployment\_agent\_response>
 To deploy this model on Azure, we will...